Dmytry/cursed_int/README.md

 Here's a loop that's guaranteed to terminate: ```if (m < INT_MAX) for (int i = 0; i <= m; i++)``` , not entering the loop if it would loop forever.
 With unsigned m, you could write ```for (unsigned int i = 0; i < m+1; i++)``` to the same effect.

-Bottom line is, people don't usually write loops that aren't guaranteed to terminate, or might suffer from undefined behavior.
+It's kind of bad practice to write loops that could loop forever in a corner case.

 > This helps architectures that have specific loop instructions, as they do in general not handle infinite loops.